 Rivastigmine (Exelon), another medicine in the same class, may improve memory, functional impairment and behaviors.
 It is approved for mild to moderate dementia as well as Parkinson's disease dementia.
 Rivastigmine acts on slightly different chemical compounds in the brain but most studies suggest it is no more beneficial than any other cholinesterase inhibitor.
 It acts on both acetyl and butyryl cholinesterase and has a short half-life.
 The dose needs to be titrated to reach maximal effect.

 Rivastigmine is beneficial for those with mild to moderate dementia.
-It slows down the decline of cognitive function and reduces the rate of decline in the ability to perform activities of daily living (Birks, Grimley, Evans, Iakovidou, Tsolaki & Holt, 2009).
+It slows down the decline of cognitive function and reduces the rate of decline in the ability to perform activities of daily living.

 Rivastigmine has more GI side effects than donepezil with weight loss being one significant problem.
-Other side effects include nausea, vomiting, diarrhea, not wanting to eat, dizziness, and headache.
+Other side effects include nausea, vomiting, diarrhea, anorexia, dizziness, and headache.
 Interestingly the addition of memantine (Namenda) to rivastigmine significantly lowered the incidence of nausea and vomiting.
-None-the-less the rates of nausea and vomiting were high even with both medications (Olin, Bhatnagar, Reyes, Koumaras, Meng & Brannan, 2009).

 Rivastigmine is now available as a transdermal patch.
 The low dose patch is associated with fewer side effects than the oral form or the high dose patch.